mohamedyd/awesome_resources/Design ML Systems.md

 	* One simple ML app: No infra ineeded
 	* Multiple common apps, e.g., fraud detection, recommenders, price optimization: Generalized infra
 	* Serving millions requests/hour, e.g., Facebook and Googel: Highly specialized infra
-* an infrastructure compose the following layers:
+* an infrastructure typically composes the following layers:
 	* storage and compute: where data is collected, stored, and processed for generating features and training ML models.
 		* can be hard drive disk (HDD), solid state disk (SSD), Amazon S3, distributed over multiple locations
 		* compute unit is characterized by two metrics: how much memory it has and how fast it runs ana operation (common metric: FLOPS)